 Is There a Weight Limit for Anesthesia?

 Medications that put patients to sleep during the surgery are anaesthesia.
 The most commonly preferred anesthesia during plastic or cosmetic surgery is general anesthesia.
-Even though general anesthesia is safe, the excess amount of fat can cause problems for both the patients and the surgeon.
+Even though general anesthesia is typically low risk, the excess amount of fat can cause problems for both the patients and the surgeon.
 During the administration of anesthetics on obese patients, the following common problems are commonly encountered:

 - Figuring out the correct dosage of anesthetics required,